mariadb-corporation/mariadb-columnstore-server/README.md

   * make -jN                    # same as above with respect to concurrent processes
   * sudo make install

+To build a debug version
+  * Add "-DCMAKE_BUILD_TYPE=debug" to each of the cmake commands in the build process
+  * Do not mix release and debug versions of server and engine

 To develop a new branch/feature/pull request
   * fork the server repo from github mariadb-corporation/mariadb-columnstore-server
   * fork the engine report from github mariadb-corporation/mariadb-columnstore-engine